hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 2. You need to manually create an Azure Active Directory app for APIM service when provisioning a new environment.
 This [document](https://aka.ms/teamsfx-add-azure-apim) includes tutorials about how to create an Azure Active Directory app for APIM service.
 3. Teams Toolkit no longer support deploy API spec to APIM any more.
 Teams Toolkit will reuse your provisioned resource when upgrading (except Bot Service), when you wish to add a new environment after project upgrading, please remember to change resource name in `azure.parameters.{your_env_name}.json` to avoid name conflicts.

-## Restore your project configuration

-If you still want to restore your project configuration after the upgrade is successful and continue to use old version Teams Toolkit, you can copy every folder / file to your project root path and remove the new folders / files mentioned in [File Changes](#file-changes) section.

 ## Upgrade your projects manually